JesusFernandez86/React-form/README.md

-Simple form sample working with React classes and examples on how to pass states from childs to parents.
+Simple form sample working with React classes using typescript, and examples on how to pass states from childs to parents.
 It has a fetch to a backend connected to a mysql database which has been commented for the case as it is not neccesary.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).